360-Magicians/main/README.md

 ## 🌟 Join Our Network

-We're building an integrated ecosystem for Deaf communities worldwide.
+We're (Pinky and AI) building an Directory Widgets for Deaf communities worldwide.
 Connect with us to:
 - Become an ecosystem partner
 - Integrate as a vocational rehabilitation vendor provider
 - Join our employer and business network